negarprh/TechWeekSchedule/README.md

 # 🗓️ TechWeek Schedule

-A web app built to help students and attendees plan their week during **TechWeek Montréal 2025** — a seven-day event of panels, workshops, and challenges for the tech community.
+A web app built to help students and attendees plan their week during **TechWeek at LaSalle College Montréal 2025** - a seven-day event of panels, workshops, and challenges for the tech community.

 🌐 **Live Website:** [tech-week-schedule.vercel.app](https://tech-week-schedule.vercel.app)